 Finally, with Dr P. Shivakumar (Professor Emeritus, Univ.
-Manitoba) and collaborators, I analyzed a model for the dynamics and feedback control of a glucose-insulin system for diabetes.
-We are also finalizing a manuscript for publication as an undergraduategraduatelevel monograph on modelling of biological systems.
+Manitoba) and collaborators, I am finalizing a manuscript for publication as an undergraduate/graduate-level monograph on modelling of biological systems.

 S. Bacca

 My research interests lie in nuclear physics, with a focus on the theoretical description of electro-weak observables.